ilodev/stationeers.modding.assemblies/README.md

 is not installed as a package and the game dlls have been added to the package instead.

-Mono.Cecil is required by BepInEx and Harmony and isinstalled by the Collections package.
+Mono.Cecil is required by BepInEx and Harmony and is installed with the Collections package.

 ## Version